 Is creativity something we are born with?
 While we cannot answer “yes” in the literal sense, the capacity for creativity is a trait associated with even very young children.
 Creativity is about more than the colors someone chooses for a painting or drawing.
 It is a way of thinking, problem solving, and applying knowledge as well.
 Creativity is separate and different from intelligence, although the two can and do influence one another.
-From their earliest days, babies respond to contrasts, colors, sounds, and movements (try out this "noisy" website with even very young children).
+From their earliest days, babies respond to contrasts, colors, sounds, and movements.
 How they integrate these various experiences will influence their growth and development across many areas, including creativity.
 In this way, creativity is ageless and timeless.
 Possibly more important, creativity can be acquired, and fostered.

 Singing, cuddling, and interacting are important ways to participate in play, but it is equally important to encourage independent play time as well.
 For a young baby, this may be a toy that is foot operated (one of the first gross motor skills to come online is control of kicking) that they can enjoy without parental interaction.
 Such moments, built up over time, allow your child’s focus to be self-directed for periods, and allow a sense of curiosity and wonder to build.